Hjalmar-Lundmark/te4-shooter-game/ideas.md

 My second solution was to change player and enemy speed calculations to how it's written in projectile, with ``deltaTime`` in mind.
 By including that in the calculations I can make sure that everything moves the same length even if it moves at different intervals on different screens.
 This also means that I have more consistency and better readability when all movement variables use the same formula and sizing.

+### Projectiles pierce stat
+Pierce is a stat I've that determines how many enemies a projectile can pierce before it disappears.
+But there exists one issue with how I've implemed it and that is that it can pierce the same enemy multiple times.

+I'm not sure how to fix that issue though.
+It could work with a timer that the projectile must wait a set amount of milliseconds before it can deal damage again but that could bring issues with tightly packed enemies where the projectile doesn't hit everything it's supposed to.
+Another solution could be to add data into the projectile that tells it what it has hit and then check that data before hitting again.
+I have decided to not fix this issue for now and instead balance the game around it.